christisarv/2021-covid-vaccine-analysis/README.md

 ## For More Information

-Please reference the [Jupyter Notebook](./Final%20Notebook.ipynb) or review this [presentation](./Sentiment%20Analysis%20with%20Twitter%20NLP.pdf).
+Please reference the notebooks for full detail or review this [presentation](./Sentiment%20Analysis%20with%20Twitter%20NLP.pdf).

 ## Repository Structure